Literary-Insights/blog/src/content/blog/Survival of the Richest_ Escape Fantasies of the Tech Billionaires - Rushkoff, Douglas.txt-1.md

 ---
-title: Survival of the Richest_ Escape Fantasies of the Tech Billionaires - Rushkoff, Douglas
+title: Survival of the Richest Escape Fantasies of the Tech Billionaires - Rushkoff, Douglas
-slug: survival-of-the-richest_-escape-fantasies-of-the-tech-billionaires-rushkoff-douglas
+slug: survival-of-the-richest-escape-fantasies-of-the-tech-billionaires-rushkoff-douglas
 tags:
   - book-summary
 excerpt: ""